Last Updated on

 Some trains only allocate a certain number of seats to Interrail passengers and require a reservation, these are usually high speed trains and night trains.
 Sometimes these may be free, other times you may need to pay for the reservations.

-The Interrail app is a great resources as it will tell you which trains require reservations and fort some countries you can book them for free via the app.
+The Interrail app is a great resources as it will tell you which trains require reservations.

 TOP TIP: If you want to avoid reservations and the fees, there is almost always an alternative route that will not require a reservation.
 These will usually be slower local trains and you may need to change multiple times.